 We cover the latest in sustainable living, fashion, zero waste, beauty, travel, finance and more…

-Same as we did with sustainable suits: we said yes to the best sustainable dress (and no to the mess) by referring to our sustainable and ethical fashion criteria.
+As we did with sustainable suits, we said yes to the best sustainable dress (and no to the mess) by referring to our sustainable fashion criteria.

 Materials:

-You can still get that flattering drape with semi-synthetic silk substitutes like closed-loop fabrics from the TENCEL lineup (lyocell fabric, modal fabric, and EcoVero) and Cupro fabric.
+You can still get that flattering drape with semi-synthetic silk substitutes like closed-loop fabrics from the TENCEL™ lineup (lyocell fabric, modal fabric, and EcoVero) and Cupro fabric, which may be compostable depending on how they’re processed.

 Supply chain & labor practices:

-That’s why we also look for brand transparency, so we can see where and how the clothes were made, and if the workers get fair pay and safe working conditions.
+That’s why we also look for brand transparency, so we can see where and how the clothes were made and if the workers are treated fairly.

-We look for any sustainable practices that reduce their carbon footprint (and carbon offset what they can’t), as well as product recycling programs, low waste packaging, and slow, sustainable manufacturing.
+Brands should take steps to actively reduce their carbon footprint (and carbon offset what they can’t), through things like clean energy powered manufacturing, resource recycling, garment recycling programs, low-waste packaging, and slow, sustainable manufacturing.

 Inclusivity: